Mik1ll/ScriptRenamer/README.md

 Censored
 Chaptered
 ManuallyLinked
-InDropSource    // True if import folder moving from is a drop source **Not available while renaming** MultiLinked    // If file is linked with multiple episodes
+InDropSource    // True if import folder moving from is a drop source MultiLinked    // If file is linked with multiple episodes
 ```